 How Texas sex crime laws have changed

-Texas sex crimes laws have changed to combat this ongoing crisis.
+Texas sex crime laws have changed to combat this ongoing crisis.

-In 2017, Gov. Greg Abott signed into a law a bill which requires school principals to notify their school district superintendents if a teacher is terminated or resigns after allegations of serious misconduct.
+In 2017, Gov. Greg Abbott signed into law a bill that requires school principals to notify their school district superintendents if a teacher is terminated or resigns after allegations of serious misconduct.